LandonTClipp/LandonTClipp.github.io/docs/sysadmin/networking.md

 | CERT | Stores public key certificates. |
 | DCHID | Stores information related to DHCP. |
 | DNAME | A Delegation Name record allows you to redirect entire subdomains to a new domain.
 For example, `www.example.com` is often redirected to `example.com` in many companies, as the `www` prefix is often not actually used. |

+## TCP

+### SSH Optimizations

+TCP has a common problem in high-latency/lossy network paths where it will spend a lot of time establishing connections, acking packets, and re-sending packets. rsync uses SSH, which uses TCP to send data over the wire.
+OpenSSH does not provide any means of tuning TCP parameters, but there is an OpenSSH fork called [HPN-SSH](https://www.psc.edu/hpn-ssh-home/hpn-ssh-faq/) that provides options for you to tune things like:

+1. TCP Recieve buffer size
+2. TCP send buffer size
+3. TCP window size

+These parameters can be increased to provide more tolerance to lossy or high-latency networks.
+In addition, you might also want to select different SSH ciphers to reduce load on the CPU.
+[Here is a great blog](https://blog.twogate.com/entry/2020/07/30/benchmarking-ssh-connection-what-is-the-fastest-cipher) on various benchmarks that were performed on commonly-available ciphers.

+## rsync

+### Optimizations

+rsync relies on SSH, and many optimizations can be applied to it [as shown here](#ssh-optimizations).
+This is where most of your performance improvements will come from.

+The main method for improving aggregate rsync throughput is to spawn more processes so that more streams are being sent simultaneously.
+A single rsync process will eventually hit a max throughput, which is limited by TCP handshakes and retransmits.